How To Avoid Common Post-Holiday Return and Refund Scams

 Time for a Solink success story featuring our audit and investigations manager, Herbert Melendez.
 The owner of a popular ice cream shop in Chicago flagged an ice cream cake return as being suspicious.
 On reviewing the footage from the store’s security camera system, it was discovered this return was done with no receipt and with no customer present.
 Herb was able to search through all the returns and discovered that one manager was responsible for many of these “no customer, no receipt” returns.
 In the space of just over two months, this manager pocketed over $300 from these fraudulent returns.

 This betrayal by a trusted employee, in a position of power, is every owner’s worst nightmare.
-Luckily, our video surveillance system was able to catch the perpetrator before he did any more damage.
+Luckily, our video security system was able to catch the perpetrator before he did any more damage.

 Retail Return Scam #3: Professional Refund Fraud